3/2/2021

 - A sensitive stomach

-If your dog is in good general health and has become less than enthusiastic about food, you may have a case of picky on your hands.
-In that case, you'll want to take some measures to help your best friend enjoy mealtime like she should.
+If your dog is in good general health and has become less than enthusiastic about food, you may have a case of picky eating on your hands.
+In that situation, you'll want to take some measures to help your best friend enjoy mealtime.

-So what can you do to make your furry friend less persnickety about her food?
-There are a few key factors that can help you entice your furry friend to consistently eat all her food.
+Finding the best dog food for your picky eater is just one step in helping your furry friend be less persnickety about their food.
+There are a few key factors that can help you entice your dog to consistently eat everything in their food bowl.
 Here’s a four-part action plan to get your picky eater eating again.

 Step One: Have a plan and be consistent

-Dogs are creatures of habit, so make sure that you’re creating a comfortable routine for your dog.
-Changing that routine can throw off your dog and make her less likely to commit to a full meal.
+Dogs are creatures of habit, so make sure that you’re creating a comfortable routine for feeding your dog.
+Changing that routine can throw off your dog and make fussy eaters less likely to commit to a full meal.

 Step Two: Keep dog food and people food separate

-While it can be awfully tempting to say yes to an adorable face and puppy dog eyes, table scraps and people food are not an ideal part of a healthy, canine diet.
-In fact, people food can often lead to your dog not having enough space for her own kibble – or even a refusal to eat her dog food in favor of what you have on your plate.
+While it can be awfully tempting to say yes to an adorable face and puppy dog eyes, table scraps and human food are not an ideal part of a healthy, canine diet.
+In fact, people food can often lead to your dog not having enough space for their own kibble – or even a refusal to eat their dog food in favor of what you have on your plate.
 Even worse, giving your dog the wrong people food can lead to gastric distress.

 Dropping a few morsels of people food on top of your dog's kibble can quickly add unnecessary calories to your dog’s bowl.
 It's best to stick to a tasty, nutritious dog food to help ensure complete nutrition and avoid picky eating habits.